Cascades transition in generalised two-dimensional turbulence: Bounds

-using the Poincare inequality as $\psi$ is a lower derivative than the velocity field ${\bf u}$, where $C$ is a constant that depends on the domain geometry.
-Thus, Eq. \eqref{eqn:zeta_bound1} yields a bound on the generalised enstrophy dissipation rate at the small scales in terms of forcing.
+where $C$ is a constant that depends on the domain geometry. \vd{Combining Eq. \eqref{eqn:zeta_bound1} with Eq. \eqref{eq:psi_rms} yields a bound on the small scale dissipation rate of generalised enstrophy in terms of the forcing \vdd{amplitude}, i.e. \revi{